 Sandpoint’s Idaho Industrial Commission office is home to the Industrial Commission Rehabilitation Staff in the far north.
 Workman’s compensation hearings are also held at the Sandpoint office for injured workers living in places like: Sandpoint; Kootenai; Ponderay; Bonners Ferry; Naples; Clark Fork; and the surrounding area.

-The attorneys at Goicoechea Law Offices, LLP, have handled cases against the insurance companies that insure nearly all of the employers in Idaho.
-Our lawyers work closely with the Idaho Industrial Commission on disputed workers’ compensation claims to ensure that injured workers obtain the benefits they are entitled to under the law.
+If you have suffered an Idaho work injury, you may need an attorney.
+Goicoechea Law has handled cases against the insurance companies that insure nearly all of the employers in Idaho.
+We work closely with the Idaho Industrial Commission on disputed workers’ compensation claims to ensure that injured workers obtain the benefits they are entitled to under the law.

 The Idaho Industrial Commission’s web page is available at: www.iic.idaho.gov

-If you need more specific information, or would like to talk with a lawyer, call our attorneys at Goicoechea Law Offices, LLP, toll free — 800.255.4134 — for a free initial consultation and evaluation of your Idaho workers’ compensation claim.
+If you need more specific information, or would like to talk with a lawyer, call (208) 743-2313 for a free case review by an experienced Idaho workers’ compensation attorney.